hornc/maddock/output/output.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; "We're all out of food, sorry, you'll just have to order drinks.
 What'll it be?"

- The group look dissapointed, but order their drinks.
+ The group look disappointed, but order their drinks.